 - National Emphasis Program – Crystalline Silica.
 OSHA Directive CPL 03-00-007, (2008, January 24).
 Includes an updated list of industries commonly known to have overexposures to silica; detailed information on potential hazards linked to silica and about current research regarding silica exposure hazards; guidance on calculating the Permissible Exposure Limits (PELs) for dust containing respirable crystalline silica in the construction and maritime industries; and guidance on conducting silica-related inspections.

 - Search all available directives.

-- Requirements for maintaining Material Safety Data Sheets (MSDSs) for coal including coal dust, fly ash, and silica dust.
+- Requirements for maintaining Safety Data Sheets (SDSs) for coal including coal dust, fly ash, and silica dust.
 (2005, April 27).

 - Respirators for silica dust must be selected based on exposure levels.
 (1999, May 12).